What is community energy

 Raising community energy investment

-Through investment in Community energy , investors becomes energy coop members and get a return on that investment (5% is pretty common).
+Through investment in Community energy groups like Brighton Energy Coop, investors becomes members of an energy cooperative and get a return on that investment (5% is pretty common).
 To date Brighton Energy Coop has more than 500 such investments.
 With 72% of investment coming from with Brighton, over the years we’ve raised nearly £2m using our community energy business model.

 To give background on the prospective investments, community energy groups issue a share invitation, which which sets out the projects that we’re raising money for, financial projections and what people can expect from becoming a member.
 This is generally backed up by a financial history of the organisation, as evidenced by accounts and other documents.